BDC Hamburger Icon

 Open row

 There are dozens of powerful, customizable and user-friendly customer relationship management (CRM) platforms on the market.
-To find the right CRM for your business, you need to consider your company’s needs and search for the customer relationship management solution that’s most likely to help you get the results you want.
+To find CRM success for your business, you must consider your company’s needs.
+Also, you should find a platform with the features and functionality to help you get the results you want.

-Salesforce and Pipedrive are two leading CRM systems targeting very different markets.
-Below, we evaluate their costs, features and integrations to help you decide which is the best CRM software for your business.
+Salesforce and Pipedrive are two leading CRM systems targeting different types of businesses.
+Below, we evaluate their costs, features and integrations to help you decide which platform is the best fit for your organization.

 Salesforce vs. Pipedrive